 This course covers the manner in which the computer is used to solve problems.
 Lectures cover the style and techniques necessary to solve problems using the Visual Basic programming language.
 Object-oriented programming (OOP) will be covered.
 This course will allow students to take advantage of the many new capabilities of building applications in a graphical user interface (GUI).

 This course emphasizes the organization and operation of real computer systems at the architectural level.
 The mapping of statements and constructs in a high-level language onto sequences of machine instruction is studied, as well as the internal representation of simple data types and structures.
 Topics include the fetch/execute cycle, bus structures, memory hierarchy, addressing modes, and subroutines.
 Alternative architectures, such as vector and parallel models, are presented.
 Three lecture hours per week.
-Prerequisites: CSC 111 and MAT 161.
+Prerequisites: CSC 110 and CSC 111.

 This course is the capstone course for the AS degree in Computer Science.
 The course focuses on software engineering and requires a major software project.
 Topics include: object-orientation, software design tools and techniques (such as data flow diagrams, structure charts, CRC cards, algorithms, pseudocode), software reuse, software test strategies, and documentation standards.
 Prerequisite: CSC 112.

 This course is an introduction to game programming techniques and gaming development.
 Topics include 2D graphics and code generated animation, sound technologies, interactivity, and multi-player games.
 Prerequisite: CSC 111 or Permission of Instructor.

 This course is an introduction to the administration of servers operating in a client server environment.
 Students will be introduced to the system software running client server networks, and will learn to install, configure, monitor, and manage a network server.
 Specific topics include server software installation, protocols, shells, system and user administration, scripts, and daemons.
 Students will be exposed to several different operating systems and several server applications, such as Web, ftp, database, and mail servers.
 Three lecture hours.
 Prerequisite: CIS 130 or Permission of Instructor.